cestella/Casey-s-Public-Blog/index.markdown

 I have tended to specialize in writing software and solving problems where there are either scalability concerns due to large amounts of traffic or large amounts of data.
-It makes a lot of sense, therefore, that I'm currently with [Hortonworks](http://www.hortonworks.com) as a Systems Architect.
+It makes a lot of sense, therefore, that I'm currently with [Hortonworks](http://www.hortonworks.com) as a Principal Architect with a special focus on Data Science.
 I spend time with a variety of clients, large and small, mentoring and helping them use [Hadoop](http://hadoop.apache.org) to solve their problems.

 Before, I was very proud to work at [Explorys](http://www.explorys.com)